THU-BPM/MultiSCL/README.md

 # MultiSCL
-The source code of paper "A Multi-level Supervised Contrastive Learning Framework for Low-Resource Natural Language Inference" published at TASLP.
+The source code of paper "A Multi-level Supervised Contrastive Learning Framework for Low-Resource Natural Language Inference" at TASLP.